josephg/egwalker-paper/reg-text.typ

 @chart-memusage shows the memory footprint (retained heap size) of each algorithm.
 The memory used by #algname and OT is split into peak usage (during the merge process) and the "steady state" memory usage, after temporary data such as #algname's internal state is discarded and the event graph is written out to disk.
 For the CRDTs the difference between peak and steady-state memory use is small.
+The diagram shows steady state memory usage.
+Peak memory usage is up to 25% larger.

 #algname's peak memory use is similar to our reference CRDT: slightly lower on the sequential traces, and approximately double for the concurrent traces.
 However, the steady-state memory use of #algname is 1--2 orders of magnitude lower than the best CRDT.